AidanGoldfarb/256ProjectOne/README.md

 ### Requirements
   - *In this part, you are asked to write a program to report the behavior of the Linux kernel.
 Your program should run in two different versions*
   - **Version One:**
-  Prints
+    - Prints to `stdout`
       - Processor type
         - Parsed from `/proc/cpuinfo`
       - Kernel version
         - Parsed from `/proc/version`
       - Amount of configured memory
         - Parsed from `/proc/meminfo`
       - Uptime
         - Parsed from `/proc/uptime`
-    to `stdout`

    - **Version Two:**
-   Prints continuously (per print_rate)
+     - Prints continuously based on print_rate
        - The percentage of time the processor(s) spend in user mode, system mode, and the percentage of time the processor(s) are idle
          - Parsed from `/proc/stat`
        - The amount and percentage of available (or free) memory
          - Parsed from `/proc/meminfo`
        - The rate (number of sectors per second) of disk read/write in the system
          - Parsed from `/proc/diskstats/`
        - The rate (number per second) of context switches in the kernel
          - Parsed from `/proc/stat`
        - The rate (number per second) of process creations in the system
          - Parsed from `/proc/loadavg`